ohdsi-studies/HIVTreatmentPathways/README.md

 ### **3. Return csv Results Files**

-Upload the following .csv results files to the study coordinator
+Share the following .csv results files with the study coordinator:
 - pathways
 - EventCohortCounts
 - DistinctEventCohorts
 - All Characterization Results files

-A secure file transfer protocol will be implmented to facilitate the sharing of the results files
+A secure file transfer protocol will be implmented to facilitate the sharing of the results files as requested